 Transactions of this nature must be referred via an Authorised Dealer to the Financial Surveillance Department for prior approval.
 Such requests must be supported by copies of the contracts entered into between the relative parties with a full explanation of the manner in which the values of the goods have been arrived at.
 Where an open market or world price exists, any deviation therefrom must be fully substantiated and motivated.

-10. Income transfers to non-residents
+10. Income transfers to non-residents and private individuals who cease to be residents for tax purposes in South Africa

 10.1 Dividends, profits and current income due to non-residents